openkim/kliff/docs/source/modules/loss.rst

 .. code-block:: python

     def residual_fn(identifier, natoms, weight, prediction, reference, data):
-        """ A function to compute the residual for a configuration.
+        """A function to compute the residual for a configuration."""
-        """

-         u =  #... compute u based on p (prediction) and q (reference)
+        # ... compute u based on p (prediction) and q (reference)
         # and it should be a vector
         return u

 In the above residual function,